uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This would be a fitting way to step into the twenty-first century and into a new kind of relationship… The National Research Centre ought to be a treasure valued by all sorts of people.[^171]

-The Commission subsequently issued an open invitation for organizations to submit proposals for the NCTR, based on specific criteria.
+The Commission subsequently issued an open invitation for organizations to submit proposals for the =|NCTR=National Centre for Truth and Reconciliation=, based on specific criteria.
-In June 2013, the TRC announced that the University of Manitoba would house the new centre.
+In June 2013, the =|TRC=Truth and Reconciliation Commission of Canada= announced that the University of Manitoba would house the new centre.

 The National Centre for Truth and Reconciliation will play a key educational role in ensuring that historic harms, and Treaty, constitutional, and human rights violations, against Aboriginal peoples are not repeated.
 As a highly visible site of conscience, it will serve as an intervention in the country’s public memory and national history.